eighthjouster/jscause/Documentation.md

 ```

 When a browser access this file (e.g. `index.jscp`), it will display `Hello, HTML` back to the user.

+Of course, at this point you could just use a regular `.html` file.
+JSCause will happily render it whole, and more efficiently.

+Technically, you can still embed Javascript code in a file starting with `<html />`.
+It's just that, if it's all HTML only, `<html />` is needed, otherwise JSCause will complain.

 Note: You can replace `<html />` with `<js/js>` and achieve the same thing above.